 The American Health Information Management Association (AHIMA) and the American Academy of Professional Coders (AAPC) both sponsor certification examinations.
 Upon successful completion of the AHIMA exam, medical record coders will earn the designation of Certified Coding Associate (CCA), Certified Coding Specialist (CCS) or Certified Coding Specialist – Physician-based (CCS-P).
-Upon successful completion of the AAPC exam, medical record coders with work experience will earn the designation of Certified Professional Coder (CPC) or Certified Professional Coder – Hospital Outpatient (CPC-H).
+Upon successful completion of the AAPC exam, medical record coders with work experience will earn the designation of Certified Professional Coder (CPC) or Certified Outpatient Coder (COC).
 AAPC exam takers who do not have work experience may be eligible to earn certification with apprentice status.

 Obtaining your certification will improve your marketability, give you a competitive advantage in the workplace and increase your earning potential.

 Seminole State's Career Development Center helps students explore career options and opportunities.
 The Medical Information Coder/Biller curriculum incorporates resume development, interview skill development and job-search techniques to assist students with work-force readiness.
 The program also incorporates a virtual internship to prepare students for the workplace.

 Health information management professional associations are another great resource for exploring employment opportunities.